junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — Introduced in House
 - 2017-11-28 — Introduced in House
 - 2017-11-28 — Referred to the House Committee on House Administration.
+- 2017-11-29 — Considered under suspension of the rules. (consideration: CR H9491-9498)
+- 2017-11-29 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+630.
+- 2017-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-29 — Mr. Harper moved to suspend the rules and agree to the resolution.
+- 2017-11-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H9491)
+- 2017-11-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H9491)